Southwest emergency: Did the FAA wait too long to order engine checks?

 In contrast, the Airline Pilots Association said in a letter to the agency that it “fully supported” the mandatory inspections.

-But the FAA never issued a directive requiring the inspections, and on April 17, the second engine failure hit Southwest.
+But the FAA had not issued a directive requiring the inspections when,on Tuesday, the second engine failure hit Southwest.

+The FAA effectively pre-empted that process with Friday's emergency order.
+An agency spokeswoman said via email that the emergency "airworthiness directive" moved more expeditiously than the action after the 2016 incident because of "new information . . . obtained from the ongoing NTSB [National Transportation Safety Board] investigation" about Tuesday's fatal accident.

 The FAA’s critics said they believe the air travel agency’s bid to work more closely with carriers sometimes slows its reaction to serious problems.